grassrootseconomics/org-website/content/Blog/measure-dignity.md

 Leaders and entrepreneurs like Nadzua (shown above) have used Sarafu since its inception to trade goods and services in their community to their benefit.
 Since we launched digitally (and were able to measure trade volumes) in 2020, her total trade using Sarafu is valued at Ksh.
 1,429,513 (USD.
 12,585.43).
 She is living proof that all it takes is the right mindset to make Economic Commons a success.
 With approx Ksh.
 59,563 (USD 524) in total trade monthly, Nadzua has unlocked goods and services that she otherwise wouldn’t have been able to afford and supported her whole community in the process.

 How do we measure the impact we have had in Kinango when our key metrics of agroforestry show little change to the plant density, only 20% increased yields?
 It's clear the quality of life has improved for Nadzua and her neighbors.
-They no longer have bad-blood due to uncleared debts but most importantly, they have hope and trust more in eachother.
+They no longer have bad-blood due to uncleared debts but most importantly, they have hope and trust more in each other.
 A seed was planted in this community.
 New agricultural practices facilitated by CICs help groups pay for and value their own labor and grow food in areas they had given up on.
 The lack of water can be curbed by water catchment, mulching and growing grasses in the system to ensure even the morning dew can be collected on the blades of grass.
-Most importantly, there is a cushion in times when the little money they do have, isn't enough because of the trust they are building in eachother.
+Most importantly, there is a cushion in times when the little money they do have, isn't enough because of the trust they are building in each other.